FanzhouKong/spectral_denoising/README.md

 ```
 Code for quick starts can be found in script director, with 2 demo files: spectral_denoising_demo.py and denoising_search_demo.py.
 Directly compiling these 2 files will produce similar results
 ## Working examples and reproducing results for the publication
-More working examples can be found under notebooks directory.
-For reproducing results shown in the manuscript, please also refer to the notebooks directory: astral_exp_results.ipynb, dilution_series_results.ipynb,
-and synthesize_noise.ipynb.
-Please also change the path of the data.
 All necessory data can be found here: https://drive.google.com/drive/folders/1xSKtLqNXukj6V8qP9c_e5MAbmbDLg2Ml?dmr=1&ec=wgc-drive-hero-goto